 Regular expressions

 Regular expressions are constraint on string values.
 A property defined as string can have a related constraint in UML.
 The constraint can be defined in a chosen language which is usually indicated by a prefix.
 Common languages are OCL and English.
 Regular expressions don’t seem to exist in OCL.
 Therefore a specific regular expression syntax can be chosen for this purpose.

+We need to find the relevant examples from the prototype to guide this discussion

 Proposal